-The Bank is one of the leading financial institutions in Greece with a significant role in the country's retail banking landscape, with over seven million retail deposit accounts, 484 branches (of which 136 are operating under the "New TT Branch Network" brand of the former "New TT Hellenic Postbank") and 827 ATMs as at 31 December 2015.
+Eurobank is one of the leading financial institutions in Greece with a significant role in the country's retail banking landscape, with 438 branches (of which 107 are operating under the New Hellenic Postbank ("HPB") brand of the former New TT HPB) as at 31 December 2016.
 The Bank offers its retail customers a broad range of deposit, loan, investment and bancassurance products as well as other retail banking services.

-The Bank's current retail banking model is structured around its core customer segments, a multi-channel distribution platform and centralised, integrated product units.
-The Bank's Retail core segments cover individuals (affluent and mass), as well as SBs.
-The Bank's multi-channel distribution platform includes a nationwide network of branches with segment-oriented relationship managers serving the value segments, digital distribution channels (such as e-Banking, m-Banking and phone banking), the Greek postal offices network ("ELTA"), as well as other third party partners (e.g. car dealers).
-Finally, the Bank's centralised product units deliver the whole spectrum of retail banking products and services with a focus on customer-relevance and efficiency.
+The Bank's current retail banking model is structured around its core customer segments, a multichannel distribution platform and centralised, integrated product units.
+The Bank's core segments cover individuals (which includes affluent individuals, salary earners and mass clients), as well as small businesses and professionals ("SBs").
+The Bank's multi-channel distribution platform includes a nationwide network of branches with segment-oriented relationship managers, digital distribution channels (such as phone banking, e-Banking and m-Banking), the Greek postal offices network, as well as other third party partners (e.g. car dealers).
+Finally, the Bank's centralised product units deliver the whole spectrum of retail banking products and services with a focus on customerrelevance and efficiency.

-The Bank has consistently differentiated itself against the competition primarily through its customer-driven and technology-enabled innovation as well as its customer service.
-The Bank's objective is to set the client at the epicentre of its business model based on the principles of simplicity, transparency and seamlessness and to build solid, well-rounded banking relationships with its clients.
-On this front, the Bank's on-going transformation from a product-centric to a customer-centric approach focuses on developing an end-to-end segment-driven sales and service model with an efficient multi-channel distribution platform.
+Eurobank has consistently differentiated itself against the competition primarily through its customerdriven and technology-enabled innovation as well as its customer service.
+Eurobank's objective is to set the client at the epicentre of its business model based on the principles of simplicity, transparency and seamlessness and to build solid, well-rounded banking relationships with its clients.
+On this front, Eurobank's on-going transformation from a product-centric to a customer-centric approach focuses on developing an end-to-end segment-driven sales and service model with an efficient multichannel distribution platform.
 In addition, the Retail Customer Experience unit was established, reporting to senior management, which aims to improve customer complaints management and customers' overall experience with the Bank.